Dan J. Harkey

 • Proforma Rent: What a seller will represent to a buyer that they should be able to get.

-As a property owner, your ultimate goal is maximizing net operating income.
+As a property owner, your ultimate goal is to maximize net operating income.
 This begins with your ability to optimize rent collection, a critical focus in the real estate industry.
 By understanding the factors contributing to gross scheduled income, managing vacancies, and controlling expenses, you can take control of your net operating income, which should be your primary focus.

 For instance, a property owner might overstate the market value of their property or understate their actual rental income to reduce their tax burden.
 When the property owner passes away, his estate planners and attorneys may use ‘Fuzzy Math’ to attempt to lower estate taxes.
 This could involve misrepresenting rents and property conditions for tax purposes, which raises ethical concerns.

-In a less favorable economic climate, the consequences of 'Fuzzy Math' become more apparent.
+In a less favorable economic climate, the consequences of ‘Fuzzy Math’ become more apparent.
 If the economy falters, unemployment rises, and vacancies increase, the optimistic projections of pro forma rents can quickly turn into illusory figures.
-Understanding these potential pitfalls can help you make more cautious and prepared decisions in your real estate investments, ensuring you're not caught off guard by the risks of 'Fuzzy Math. '
+Understanding these potential pitfalls can help you make more cautious and prepared decisions in your real estate investments, ensuring you’re not caught off guard by the risks of ‘Fuzzy Math.”